-Introduction
+1. Introduction

-It is well-known that the average level of education has risen significantly in advanced industrial nations in recent decades (Barro and Lee 2001, Bassanini and Scarpetta 2001).
-According to a wide-spread view, the average skill level of jobs has risen as well (Acemoglu 2002).
-Although this view has been contested, research from several OECD countries finds significantly increased skill requirements in recent decades (see Green 2006).
+It is well-known that the average level of education has risen significantly in advanced industrial nations in recent decades (Barro and Lee, 2001; Bassanini and Scarpetta, 2001).
+During the same period, the average skill level of jobs has risen as well (Acemoglu, 2002; Green, 2006).
 An important issue, inter alia for the evolution of economic skill premia, is how these two trends are related to each other.
 There are two main strands in the literature.
 The first is the upgrading view, i.e., that skill demand is increasing at a higher rate than skill supply (education).
-The supposed excess demand for skills is widely used as an explanation for the observed increase in wage dispersion across skill or education categories in several (but not all) countries (Acemoglu 2003).1 In a standard supply-and-demand model, the joint occurrence of rising returns to education and an increase in educational supply can only be explained by an even faster growth in educational demand.
+The supposed excess demand for skills is widely used as an explanation for the increase in wage dispersion across skill or education categories that has been observed in several (but not all) countries (Acemoglu, 2003).
 The main rationale behind such a growth in demand is skill-biased technological change (SBTC), i.e., changes in production processes and work organization favoring employment of high-skill workers.
-The rapid expansion of information technology is seen as a prime feature of this development.
-In addition to SBTC, globalization - in particular increased international trade - is viewed as a cause of skill bias in the evolution of labour demand in advanced countries.2
+In addition to SBTC, globalization in particular increased international trade - is viewed as a cause of skill bias in the evolution of labour demand in OECD countries.1